Use apt-transport-https to protect against security issues in APT?

 You're not answering my question.
 I still don't understand what kind of concrete and new attacks, being able to spot some APT traffic as coming from Tails on the exit node would allow...
 Could you elaborate on this?

-#9 Updated by hans almost 5 years ago
+#9 Updated by hans about 5 years ago

 I've always been a defensive thinker, so I'm particularly good at devising concrete attacks.
 In this case, I can see metadata that can provide strong fingerprinting opportunities.
 Plus, it turns out that it is straightforward and relatively low risk to fix this issue.
 I don't think its high priority, but I also don't think it should be ignored.

-#10 Updated by sajolida almost 5 years ago
+#10 Updated by sajolida about 5 years ago

 To be more explicit, I'm not sure that being able to fingerprint APT